%% This list of examples has been alphabetized. Please add your example in the proper place. Thanks!

 ** Hiring Billy Martin to manage was arguably the baseball equivalent of growing a beard.
 Besides his notoriously five separate stints with the New York Yankees (with back to back American League pennants in 1976-77 and the World Championship in the latter), Martin took three other teams (the 1969 Minnesota Twins, the 1972 Detroit Tigers, and the 1981 Oakland Athletics) to the playoffs.
 Martin even helped the 1974 Texas Rangers to an 84-76 record (good for second place) after they had two consecutive 100+ loss seasons.
 Martin's greatest weakness however besides his combative personality and alcoholism, was his tendency to burn out young pitchers.

-** Similarly, Dwight Clark's "The Catch" was the moment the San Francisco 49ers went from plucky underdog to dominant team of the 1980s and 1990s.
+** Similarly, "The Catch" by Dwight Clark was the moment the San Francisco 49ers went from plucky underdog to dominant team of the 1980s and 1990s.